OpenCoreData/ocdDocumentation/README.md

 ### Web Components

 The section is not yet developed.
+Reference <http://geocomponents.org/>